Holiday (Lil Nas X song): Promotion

-Roblox concert

 On November 10, 2020, Roblox announced the "Lil Nas X Concert Experience", that began on November 14, 2020, at 1pm PST.
 The concert was used to promote the single, with Lil Nas X singing a variety of his popular songs through a large avatar.
 The event was widely considered a success, with it receiving over 33 million views and is Roblox's most popular concert with nearly 1 million concurrent viewers.